Five Things to Log in Your CI Pipeline: Continuous Delivery

 CDN logs help you to detect suspicious traffic.
 For example, web scraping software will work through your web pages.
 If you notice someone rapidly moving through every page in your site from the same IP address, you can be sure this is a scraper and you may wish to block this IP.

 Coralogix offers a centralized, mature, scalable platform that can store and analyze your logs, using some of the most advanced observability techniques in the world.
 Correlating your logs across a centralized platform like Coralogix will enable you to combine your CDN insights with your application logs, your security scans, and much more, giving you complete observability and total insight into the state of your system.
-With integrations to Akamai, Fastly, Cloudflare and AWS, you’re probably already in a position to get the best possible value out of Coralogix.
+With integrations to Akamai, Fastly, Cloudflare, and AWS, you’re probably already in a position to get the best possible value out of Coralogix.

 Whenever you use a CDN, these logs are a goldmine of useful information that will enable you to better understand the behavior of your users, the performance of your service, and the frequency of malicious requests that arrive at your website.
 These insights are fundamental for learning and growing your service, so you can safely scale and achieve your goals.
-While you grow, consider a partner like Coralogix, so you can skip the engineering headaches and get straight to the value.
+While you grow, consider a full-stack observability platform like Coralogix, so you can skip the engineering headaches and get straight to the value.